DogeDark/dioxus-template/README.md

 ### Organization

 This repository is organized into three sub-templates:
-- `Barebones` - A single file barebones Dioxus project.
+- `Bare-Bones` - A single file bare-bones Dioxus project.
 - `Jumpstart` - A more structured jumpstart with a starting file structure.
 - `Workspace` - A full workspace with a crate for shared functionality and every platform.